ppatil1979/Low-Level-Design/design_pattern.md

 - Allow us to create only one object for a class when needed e.g. Shared resources like DB connection
 - Check detailed implemenation inside /designPatters/singleton/
 ## Builder
+- Instead of calling a long constructor with many arguments,you build the object gradually using easy-to-read methods.
-It allow us to create object with following requirements
+- It allow us to create object with following requirements
 1) Class with lot of attributes
 2) Validation required before object creation
 - Details, create student class which have many attributes, so we have to use builder pattern as per above given 2 criterias.